 I’m an arts writer, educator, researcher and public programmer living and working on unceded Bidjigal and Gadigal Country in Sydney, Australia.

-My research includes a 2018 Churchill Fellowship to investigate different models of informal learning and youth-led engagement as well as contributions to publications including Museum Teen Program How-To Kit (Walker Art Center, 2023) and the forthcoming Looking at Youth Programs in Art Museums from an International Perspective (Routledge, 2026).
+My research includes a 2018 Churchill Fellowship to investigate different models of informal learning and youth-led engagement, as well as contributions to publications including Museum Teen Program How-To Kit (Walker Art Center, 2023) and the forthcoming Looking at Youth Programs in Art Museums from an International Perspective (Routledge, 2026).

 • Collaboration & generosity